HMS H32: Design

 The submarine had a maximum surface speed of 13 kn and a submerged speed of 10.5 kn.
 Post-H20 H-class submarines had ranges of 2985 nmi at speeds of 7.5 kn when surfaced.
-H32 was fitted with an anti-aircraft gun and four 21 in torpedo tubes.
-Its torpedo tubes were fitted to the bows and the submarine was loaded with eight 21-inch torpedoes.
-The design is based on the Holland 602 type submarine but altered to meet Royal Navy specifications.
+H32 was fitted with an anti-aircraft gun, and four 21 in torpedo tubes fitted to the bow, with eight 21-inch torpedoes carried.
+The design was based on the Holland 602 type submarine, altered to meet Royal Navy specifications.
 The submarine had a complement of twenty-two crew members.

 Construction and career

 H32 was built by Vickers Limited, Barrow-in-Furness.
-She was laid down on 20 April 1917 and was launched on 19 November 1918.
-The boat was commissioned on 14 May 1919.
+She was laid down on 20 April 1917, launched on 19 November 1918, and commissioned on 14 May 1919.

 Upon commissioning, HMS H32 was assigned to be a tender to the submarine depot ship HMS Maidstone.
 The submarine was also the first Royal Navy boat to be fitted with the ASDIC (Anti Submarine Detector Investigation Committee) underwater sensor system.
 At the onset of the Second World War, H32 was a member of the 6th Submarine Flotilla.
-From 26–29 August 1939, the flotilla deployed to its war bases at Dundee and Blyth.
+From 26 to 29 August 1939, the flotilla deployed to its war bases at Dundee and Blyth.
 Beginning on 22 March 1941, the Royal Navy and Allies began deploying submarines off Brest, France to prevent the German battleships Gneisenau and Scharnhorst from leaving port.
 H32 was among the submarines assigned to the patrol.

 HMS H32 was sold for scrap at Troon on 18 October 1944.